rT-Troy/example_of_company_official_website/Planning and Design.md

 ##### High efficiency
 Optimized the website loading speed and supports low-configuration devices.

-Consider to provide screen magnifiers for low vision people, and the similar function like control text size.
+Consider providing screen magnifiers for low vision people, and the similar function like control text size.
 Supporting night mode for benefit reading in the night.

 #### Legal issues
 The trademarks or pictures involved in the website are from the license-free website or original, and follow the Attribution 4.0 International (CC BY 4.0).
 Some Information from this website is fictitious, all similarities are coincidences.
 #### Design mock-ups
 ##### Basic Structure
-The views of header and footer in PC or mobile are fixed, so the basic structure will be quote into most pages with different content.
+The views of header and footer in PC or mobile are fixed, so the basic structure will be quoted into most pages with different content.
 The picture will show below.

 *Mobile*:	The company logo and name will be the top center and in center-view which is different with PC.
 And the copyright will be the button center by one sentence.